International citizens and the Application Process

-- This is a document that is sent to Caltech by your high school college counselor.
+- Secondary School Report: This is a document that is sent to Caltech by your high school college counselor.
 It provides context about your school that helps the Admissions Committee evaluate your application holistically.

 - Academic transcripts

-- Required of all international citizens unless 1) your native language is English or 2) you have studied for two or more years in a school where English is the language of instruction.
+- Duolingo English Test or TOEFL Internet Based Test (TOEFL IBT) scores: Required of all international citizens unless 1) your native language is English, or 2) you have studied for two or more years in a school where English is the language of instruction.
 The latter must be completed prior to the application deadline.
-We do not accept the IELTS or any other substitute for the TOEFL requirement.
+As of June 2020, Caltech added the Duolingo English Test as an accepted exam to demonstrate a student's English language proficiency.
+We do not accept IELTS scores.

 Applying Early Action vs. Regular Decision

 Caltech offers two rounds of admission: Early Action and Regular Decision.
 Early Action is non-binding and non-restrictive.
 If you apply to Caltech during Early Action, you can apply to as many other schools as you wish as long as you are not violating their policies.
 You are not required to attend Caltech if you are accepted during the Early Action round.